 Dillon Caswell, PT, DPT, SCS

 Dillon is a Sports Physical Therapist, performance coach, and adjunct professor residing in Syracuse, NY whose passion is providing holistic solutions to improve all aspects of human performance.
-Along with working with clinical athletes across the lifespan, he provides on-field coverage for youth and semi-professional teams.
-After his undergraduate studies at Syracuse University, he earned his Doctorate in Physical Therapy from SUNY Upstate Medical University.
-He practices wellness, prevention, and solution-based health care out of Goldwyn & Boyland, PT, and Core Fitness.
-In his free time, he enjoys family dinners, playing with his dog, and competing as a fitness athlete.
-Dillon honors the opportunity to join the [P]Rehab guys to influence and educate in a people-first system!
+Along with working with clinical athletes across the lifespan, he provides on field coverage for youth and semi-professional teams.
+After his undergraduate studies at Syracuse University, he earned his Doctorate in Physical Therapy from SUNY Upstate Medical University, where he now serves as an Adjunct Professor.
+He is the founder and owner of AP3T: Action Potential Performance Physical Therapy practicing wellness, prevention, and solution-based health care.
+In his free time, he enjoys family dinners, playing with his dog, and competing as a CrossFit athlete.
+Dillon honors the opportunity to join the [P]rehab guys to influence and educate in a people first system!

 Disclaimer – The content here is designed for information & education purposes only and is not intended for medical advice.